munificent/craftinginterpreters/book/closures.md

 ## Design Note: Closing Over the Loop Variable

 Closures capture variables.
-If two different variables capture the same variable, then they share a reference to the same underlying storage location.
+When two closures capture the same variable, they share a reference to the same underlying storage location.
 This fact is visible when new values are assigned to the variable.
 Obviously, if two closures capture *different* variables, there is no sharing:

 ```lox
 var globalOne;